Amon Amarth: Departure of Fredrik Andersson and Jomsviking (2015–2017)

 On 19 March 2015, Amon Amarth posted on its Facebook page that it had parted ways with drummer Fredrik Andersson after 17 years of collaboration.

 The band released its 10th album, Jomsviking, on 25 March 2016.
-A session drummer, Tobias Gustafsson (formerly of Vomitory), was recruited for completion of the album.
+Session drummer Tobias Gustafsson (formerly of Vomitory) was recruited to complete the album.

 From 22 to 25 March, the band performed four intimate album release shows in London, Paris, Tilburg, and Berlin to mark the release of Jomsviking.
-They also supported Megadeth, Suicidal Tendencies and Metal Church on the Dystopia tour in the United States in September and October 2016, and headlined a tour in the UK and Ireland with Testament as special guests.
+They supported Megadeth, Suicidal Tendencies and Metal Church on the Dystopia tour in the United States in September and October 2016, and headlined a tour in the UK and Ireland with Testament as special guests.

 On 30 September 2016, Amon Amarth announced Jocke Wallgren as their full-time drummer.
+The band toured North America in May 2017 with support from Goatwhore.

-In an August 2017 interview at Bloodstock Open Air festival, guitarist Johan Söderberg stated that Amon Amarth would begin working on their eleventh studio album after the end of the Jomsviking tour.
-He is quoted as saying, "After this summer, we're done touring with this album.
+In an August 2017 interview at Bloodstock Open Air festival, guitarist Johan Söderberg stated that Amon Amarth would begin working on their eleventh studio album after the Jomsviking tour.
+He was quoted as saying, "After this summer, we're done touring with this album.
 That's when we're gonna start to write stuff for the next one."
+The band performed at Wacken Open Air that summer.

 In October 2017, Johan Hegg joined the DJ roster for Gimme Radio, promoting his involvement with Amon Amarth as well as his favorite music and playlists on the show, "Hammer of the North."

 In November 2017, Ride & Crash Games partnered with Amon Amarth to release a self-titled video game centered around the band's songs and lyrics.
 It is currently available on iOS and Android.